MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 ## UntitledDesktop
 ### The framework can be deployed
 Due to a couple of commits in June, the framework can finally be cleanly deployed and packaged by most packaging systems.
 Current applications, except the [UntitledGameSystemManager](https://github.com/MadLadSquad/UntitledGameSystemManager), can be deployed to all major packaging formats as is.
-The game manager requires some additional work on the package side, due to it using a golang library.
+The game manager requires some additional work on the package side, due to it using a Go library.

 All features can be found in the
 [previous month's newsletter](https://madladsquad.com/monthly-newsletter/2023/June#untitledimguiframework-0500-part-2).

 ### UntitledImGuiFramework 0.5.0.0
 Since the framework can finally be deployed, we are doing final code reviews for releasing 0.5.0.0.
 It should release by the 2nd of July.

-After that we have the following tasks:
+After that, we have the following tasks:

 1. Create a custom i18n library
 1. Finish the [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine)